pavelmc/arduino-arcs/Manual.md

 The encoder push button has the control of the steps in the rotation of the encoder, pushing it will cycle steps in 10hz, 100hz, 1khz, 10khz, 100khz and 1 Mhz and then back to 10hz.

-Upon the modification of the step, the LCD will show the value in the area used to show the mode for the actual VFO for about two seconds, then will switch back to the mode.
+Upon the modification of the step, the LCD will show the value in the area used to show the S-meter bargraph for about three seconds.

 Encoder
 -------